cha87de/clouds-exercises/ex-6/lesson-swarm.md

 Log in to the three VMs via SSH.
 Validate that Docker is running (e.g. via `docker ps -a`).
 Docker Swarm is inactive, validate output of `docker info` and search for line `Swarm: inactive`.

+Note: if you get `docker: Got permission denied while trying to connect to the Docker daemon socket` the cloud-init script has not yet finished.
+Logout and login a few seconds later again.

 Lets take dockernode1 as swarm manager.
 Log in to dockernode1, look up the private IP address of this VM (`$PRIV_IP_DOCKERNODE1`), then run `docker swarm init --advertise-addr $PRIV_IP_DOCKERNODE1`.
 The output of this command returns: